smithmichael11/smithmichael11/README.md

 ## Welcome to My Portfolio

+# 👋 Hi, Welcome to My Portfolio

 Thank you for visiting!
-This is where I showcase my hands-on experience and journey in Information Assurance, Technical Support, and Cybersecurity.
+This portfolio showcases my hands-on experience and growth across Information Assurance, Technical Support, Cybersecurity, and technical problem-solving.

-Inside, you'll find a curated collection of projects and labs that reflect my passion for securing digital infrastructure and solving complex technical challenges.
-From threat analysis and vulnerability management to network design and incident response, this portfolio highlights skills I’ve applied in real-world scenarios.
+Here, you’ll find a curated collection of projects, labs, documentation, and practical work that reflect my passion for securing digital systems and improving how technology supports people and organizations.
+My work spans areas such as network security, vulnerability management, threat analysis, incident response, automation, data analysis, and technical support operations.

+Each project highlights not only what I built, but also the tools I used, the challenges I worked through, the skills I developed, and the lessons I learned along the way. 🔐💻📊

-Whether you’re exploring IT solutions, diving into cybersecurity practices, or just curious about my approach to solving security challenges, there’s something here for you.
+Whether you’re exploring cybersecurity practices, IT support solutions, automation workflows, or my approach to solving technical challenges, I hope this portfolio gives you a clear view of how I think, build, troubleshoot, and improve.

-Feel free to connect—I’m always open to sharing insights, collaborating, or exploring the technologies that keep our systems safe.
+Feel free to connect — I’m always open to sharing insights, collaborating, and exploring the technologies that help keep systems secure, reliable, and resilient. 🚀

+---

 ## 🔗 Featured Projects
 Explore my hands-on cybersecurity, IT support, and information assurance work on my [Projects Page](https://github.com/smithmichael11/projects).